nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

  changeParamName tag
   Handling method
    The basic method of handling is the same as the :ref:`popupLink tag <tag-using_get_popup_link_tag>`.
-   Specify the query string key with the parameter name to bed changed in the first parameter of window.open() within the function that displays a pop-up window.
+   Specify the query string key with the parameter name to bed changed in the first argument of window.open() within the function that displays a pop-up window.

   Implementation examples